 The published dry weight for the original sled is 167 kg (370 lb).
 Filling all the fluids adds conservatively 36 kg (80 lb) bringing the total to 203 kg (448 lb).
-The Nanook EV tips the scales at 295 kg (650 lb).
-The net weight increase is limited to 92 kg (202 lb).
-While this weight increase may at first glance appear to be very large, it is important to point out that the original snowmobile was very light compared to other models.
-This allows the new weight to still be competitive with many four-stroke gasoline powered snowmobiles available.
+The Nanook EV tips the scales at 233 kg (514 lb).
+The net weight increase is a mere 30 kg (66 lb).
+This new weight allows our machine to be competitive with many four-stroke gasoline powered snowmobiles available.
 The team did some weight calculations to determine how weight affects range.
 It appears about 27 kg (50 lb) can reduce range by 3 km.
-We weren't happy with the battery pack mass, but it was an adequate compromise.
-In the future the team will use more exotic materials to lighten the sled, and attempt to find a lighter battery pack with similar energy density.
+We weren't happy with the battery pack energy storage capacity, but it may prove to be an adequate compromise.
+In the future the team will use more exotic materials to lighten the sled, and attempt to find a lighter battery pack with even higher energy density.